A Blessing in Disguise? DeFi Exploits and Short-Horizon Responses in U.S. Commercial Paper Spreads: Further Robustness Checks: Cross-Asset Difference-in-Differences

 \paragraph{1.
 Treated Asset (Tier-1 Liquidity Target)} Our primary treated asset is the \textbf{3-Month AA Non-financial Commercial Paper} (Ticker: DCPN3M), sourced from the Federal Reserve Economic Data (FRED).
 This asset class represents the intersection of ``Safe Asset'' status and ``Prime MMF Eligibility'' (under SEC Rule 2a-7).

 \paragraph{2.
 Control Group Selection} To isolate the ``Flight-to-Quality'' channel, we select control assets that face identical macroeconomic shocks but differ in their regulatory treatment or risk profile: \begin{itemize} \item \textbf{Primary Control (The ``Counterfactual''): 3-Month A2/P2 Non-financial Commercial Paper} (Ticker: D2PN3M, Source: FRED).
 This is the ideal counterfactual.
 These instruments are issued by similar non-financial corporations but carry a lower credit rating (Tier-2).
 Crucially, Prime MMFs are strictly restricted from holding significant amounts of Second Tier securities.
-Therefore, if the shock is driven by MMF inflows, spreads should narrow for AA paper but not for A2/P2 paper. \item \textbf{Placebo Controls (Repo Markets):} We also include the \textbf{Secured Overnight Financing Rate (SOFR)} and the \textbf{Tri-Party General Collateral Rate (TGCR)} (Source: NY Fed/FRED).
+Accordingly, relative narrowing in AA paper versus A2/P2 is consistent with prime segmentation, though not by itself decisive against broader risk-off dynamics. \item \textbf{Placebo Controls (Repo Markets):} We also include the \textbf{Secured Overnight Financing Rate (SOFR)} and the \textbf{Tri-Party General Collateral Rate (TGCR)} (Source: NY Fed/FRED).
 These rates reflect the cost of secured funding.
-Since they are driven primarily by collateral supply and Fed policy rather than unsecured credit risk or Prime MMF flows, they serve as a placebo to rule out general liquidity flushes. \end{itemize}
+Since they are driven primarily by collateral supply and Fed policy rather than unsecured credit risk or Prime MMF flows, they serve as a placebo benchmark for broader secured-funding movements. \end{itemize}

 \paragraph{3.
-Data Cleaning and Panel Assembly} We harmonize the frequency of all series to U.S. trading days. \begin{itemize} \item \textbf{Spread Calculation:} For every asset $a$ and day $t$, we compute the spread relative to the risk-free benchmark:
+Data Cleaning and Panel Assembly} We harmonize the frequency of all series to U.S. trading days.
+Throughout the paper, the commercial-paper spread itself is treated as a trading-day outcome.
+Accordingly, missing benchmark-rate observations are handled by omission rather than interpolation, and event timing is aligned to the nearest relevant U.S. trading day. \begin{itemize} \item \textbf{Spread Calculation:} For every asset $a$ and day $t$, we compute the spread relative to the risk-free benchmark:

 where $Rate_{DTB3,t}$ is the 3-Month Treasury Bill secondary market rate (Source: FRED). \item \textbf{Handling Missing Data:} Commercial paper markets occasionally experience days with insufficient trading volume to form a benchmark rate.
 We treat these observations as missing (listwise deletion) rather than interpolating, to ensure our estimates reflect realized transaction prices. \end{itemize}